 Millions of Americans experience incontinence.
-If you have a loved one that is starting to have decreased bladder or bowel control you will want to locate adult diapers that will work properly.
+If you know someone that is starting to have decreased bladder or bowel control, you will want to locate adult diapers that will work properly.
 Below are the top four things to consider when searching for adult diapers.

 Size is the number one priority for incontinence products.
 Many people believe that a larger diaper will hold more but this is a myth.
 An adult diaper that is too large or too small will not manage leaks effectively.
 They will either overflow or leak.
 Follow the manufacturer’s sizing guide to ensure they will fit.
 Keep in mind that a medium in one brand may be equal to a small in another brand.
 The sizing charts differ.
 In addition, search for bariatric products if needed.

 The two types of materials are plastic back and breathable.
 Typically the breathable are preferred because they allow for air flow.
 They also tend to be thinner so they are less apparent.

 The severity of the incontinence dictates the amount of absorbency required.
 The range in capability can be from several ounces to several cups of fluid.
 It may be necessary to use a different level of absorbency for nighttime than during the day since it is common to lose a large quantity of urine overnight.
 Liquid absorption is important because it will prevent the skin from being moist which can cause irritation or a sore.
 The goal is to achieve dry, healthy skin.

 4. Odor elimination

 No one wants to smell like urine because it is quite unpleasant.
 Search for a high performance diaper that will eliminate odor by controlling the bacteria that causes odor.
 This will be more pleasant for everyone.
 In addition, the neutralization of bacteria will reduce the likelihood of urinary tract infections and skin issues.
 Other features of some Tranquility products are:

 - Quick and easy removal with tear away side seams

 - Easy to read size and easy to determine which side is the back of the garment.